dentarg/auth0-blog/_posts/2017-03-29-build-better-universal-apps-with-nextjs2.markdown

 ![Secret page unauthorized](https://cdn.auth0.com/blog/secret/notloggedin.png)
 _Not displaying valid content because the user cant access the secret page without signing in_

+**Note:** Nextjs exposes virtually everything to the client.
+Secrets and environment variables are leaked to the frontend.
+So if you want to perform an API call and you need to validate a token based on a **secret**, then you will have to run a [custom express server](https://github.com/zeit/next.js/tree/master/examples/custom-server-express) so that your **secret** can be available only on the server.
+This also applies to other forms of operations that require loading some secret environment variables that the user of your app shouldn't have access to.

 ## Conclusion